YangFei9606/Robust-and-cooperative-formation-control-of-nonlinear-multi-agent-systems/README.md

 [7] Y. Fei, P. Shi, and C.-C. Lim, "Neural-based formation control of uncertain multi-agent systems with actuator saturation", Nonlinear Dynamics, vol. 108, pp. 3693–3709, June 2022.
 (OA)

 [8] Y. Fei, P. Shi, C. P. Lim and X. Yuan, "Finite-Time Observer-Based Formation Tracking with Application to Omni-Directional Robots", IEEE Transactions on Industrial Electronics, Nov.
 2022.
-(Early access)

 On 21 September 2022, Yang obtained his PhD in Electrical and Electronic Engineering (specialised in control engineering) from the University of Adelaide along with a Dean's Commendation on Doctoral Thesis Excellence.
 Yang was also selected as the Valedictorian of his ceremony.